 Below is a breakdown of exactly what happens to your body when you eat an avocado and all the benefits that come with eating the fruit.
-And while you're studying up, be sure to add The 7 Healthiest Foods to Eat Right Now to your diet, too.
+Also, check out The #1 Best Juice to Drink Every Day, Says Science.

 It boosts your fiber intake